 By the way, if you forget to close the paella and it oxidizes before its next use, don’t worry.
 Simply remove the rust with a ball of steel wool (it comes off easily) before use.

-When cooking with polished steel paellas, do not leave the paella empty over direct fire for more than a few seconds.
+When cooking with polished steel paellas, do not leave the paella empty over the direct fire for more than a few seconds.
 The metal could overheat, which could cause a dark stain on that part of the paella.

 How to care for steel enamel paella pans